Separated from the rest of the world by one big ol’ hill, the isolation of Golden Bay is one of its biggest charms.

 Just north of Takaka is the rather remarkable Te Waikoropupū Springs or Pupu Springs for short.
 These are the largest freshwater springs in New Zealand, the largest cold water springs in the Southern Hemisphere and they contain some of the clearest water ever measured.
 The spring discharges 14,000 litres of water per second (trust me, that’s a lot).
 They are also rather pretty to look at and the little bush walk to get there is nice too!

 The qualities of the water from Te Waikoropupu Springs are of considerable scientific interest.
 In 1993, The National Institute for Water and Atmosphere (NIWA) carried out optical measurements underwater and found that the visibility was 63 metres.
+More recent tests have put the visibility at 80 metres.
 This is very close to optically pure water, with clearer water found only beneath Antarctica’s near-frozen Weddell Sea.
 The water clarity is a result of natural filtering prior to the water’s emergence at the Springs.

 Located just before you reach Takaka is Anatoki Salmon Fishing & Cafe.
 When you arrive here you arm yourself with a fishing rod and then attempt to catch yourself a meal in a person-made lake populated with salmon raised on the property.
 Once you’ve caught yourself a fish, you take it back to the cafe where it cleaned ready to take away and cook yourself, or to have it hot smoked while you wait.
 This is an ideal and fun introduction to fishing for kids as it’s as close to a ‘sure thing’ as it gets.

 Golden Bay attracts rock climbers from all over the world looking to access the renowned limestone crags in the area.
 There are two main crag options for climbing in Golden Bay, with a few other off-track spots scattered around the place.